 609 Sqn was initially formed in February 1936 in Yeadon.
 They played a vital role in the Battle of Britain and is one of the most famous, if not the most famous of Auxiliary Squadrons, with a proud tradition to live up to.
 To contact them please call 01677 457127 or 01677 457125/457123.

 607 Sqn was initially formed in March 1930 at Usworth, County Durham.
-They too played a vital role in the Second World War flying Spitfires until the end of the Burma Campaign.
-The Squadron’s home is now in Yorkshire and they can be contacted on 01677 457076
+They too played a vital role in the Second World War flying Hurricanes in the Battles of France and Britain and then Spitfires until the end of the Burma Campaign, where they were deemed the most effective fighter unit in that campaign.
+The Squadron is now a General Support Squadron, offering numerous specialisation opportunities.
+Their home is now in Yorkshire and they can be contacted on 01677 456984.

 To find out more about the RAF Reserve click here.